maziac/DeZog/documentation/Usage.md

 - "-msetw 8000h AF34h 1 big" : Puts AFh into location 0x8000 and 34h into location 0x8001.
 - "-msetb 8000h 0 100h" : fills memory locations 0x8000 to 0x80FF with zeroes.
 - "-msetb fill_colors_ptr FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF02.
 - "-msetb fill_colors_ptr+4 FEh": If fill_colors_ptr is e.g. 0xCF02 the value FEh is put into location 0xCF06.
 Note: There mustn't be any spaces in 'fill_colors_ptr+4'.
-Everyting after a space is considered as a new argument.
+Everything after a space is considered as a new argument.

 #### Sprites & Patterns